List of Mighty Morphin Power Rangers characters: Billy Cranston

-Billy Cranston is the Blue Ranger and the Blue Ninja Rangerls, and is also the longest-lasting member of the original team.
+Billy Cranston is the Blue Ranger and the Blue Ninja Ranger and also is the longest-lasting member of the original team.
 He effectively acts as the team leader in the Alien Rangers series being the only one to regain his true age.

 As the Blue Ranger, he has controlled the Triceratops Dinozord, the Unicorn Thunderzord, the Wolf Ninjazord, and the wolf-headed Blue Shogunzord.
+His main weapon was the Power Lance which split into two pieces as well as a blaster which converted into a blade.

 He was portrayed by David Yost.

 Trini Kwan

 Trini Kwan is the first Yellow Ranger.

-As the Yellow Ranger, she has controlled the Saber-Tooth Tiger Dinozord and the Griffin Thunderzord.
+As the Yellow Ranger, she has controlled the Sabertooth Tiger Dinozord and the Griffin Thunderzord.
+Her main weapons were the Power Daggers as well as a blaster which converted to a blade.

 She was portrayed by Thuy Trang.